StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 - [A traveler's guide to the latent space](https://sweet-hall-e72.notion.site/A-Traveler-s-Guide-to-the-Latent-Space-85efba7e5e6a40e5bd3cae980f30235f): a guide on prompt engineering that goes *really* in depth.
 I haven't actually read the whole thing.
 - [A guide to Writing Prompts for Text-to-Image AI](https://docs.google.com/document/d/17VPu3U2qXthOpt2zWczFvf-AH6z37hxUbvEe1rJTsEc/): The best quick primer I've found on prompt engineering and writing prompts for DALL-E 2/StableDiffusion or any other text-to-image AI.
 - [Art Prompts: My Experiments with Mini DALL-E](/art-prompts): My first post on text-to-image AI, where I included my own AI art prompt guide.
 Here you can see how far we've come and how fast.
 - [DALL-E 2 Experiments](/DALL-E-2-prompt-guide): The post I wrote two weeks ago when DALL-E 2 beta release was news and StableDiffusion hadn't come out yet.
-See if you can spot the same prompts' different results!
+See if you can spot the same prompts' different results.
 - [How to Draw](https://andys.page/posts/how-to-draw/): Where a user uses StableDiffusion's img2img version to convert an MSPaint drawing into a realistic sci-fi image.
 - [**Image2Image StableDiffusion**](https://replicate.com/stability-ai/stable-diffusion), available on Replicate for free.
 You can draw a rough sketch of what you want in jspaint (the browser copy of MSPaint), then upload it to Stable Diffusion img2img and use that as a starting point for your AI art.
 See also [Stable Diffusion is a really big deal, Simon Willison](https://simonwillison.net/2022/Aug/29/stable-diffusion/): This came out a little after I wrote this post, when Stability.ai released the img2img StableDiffusion model.
 It is amazing!
 You can make a sketch in MSPaint (Or JsPaint) and make the AI turn it into a painting or illustration in the style you want.
-- [**High-performance image generation using Stable Diffusion in KerasCV**](https://keras.io/guides/keras_cv/generate_images_with_stable_diffusion/): Stable Diffusion was ported to keras!
+- [**High-performance image generation using Stable Diffusion in KerasCV**](https://keras.io/guides/keras_cv/generate_images_with_stable_diffusion/): Stable Diffusion was finally ported to keras.
 It runs smoothly both on GPU or CPU if you have keras installed, and this is the version I've been using to make AI art in my local computer.
 - [**Lexica.art**](https://lexica.art/) a great search engine for prompts and artworks.
 It is an amazing resource to find good images and see which prompts generated them, which you can then copy and tune to your needs.
 An easy way to build on the best stable diffusion prompts other people has already found.
 - If you like anime, [**Waifu Diffusion**](https://huggingface.co/hakurei/waifu-diffusion) is a text-to-image diffusion model that was conditioned on high-quality anime images through fine-tuning, using Stable Diffusion as a starting point.
 It generates anime illustrations and it's awesome.